Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Application to the NHANES Data Set

 NHANES has collected phenotypic and health data on a representative sample of the U.S. population since the 1960s.
 Since 2003, NHANES has collected measures of physical activity using hip-worn accelerometers.
 The accelerometer (ActiGraph AM-7164) detects, records and stores the intensity of movement (or counts) at a resolution of one minute for seven days.
 Participants were instructed to wear the monitors on their right hip for seven consecutive days, removing it only for sleep and to it keep dry.
 The analyzed data were accessed through the \verb|R| package \verb|rnhanesdata| \citep{leroux2019}.

-We consider a subset of $N=2772$ individuals from the 2003-04 and 2005-06 cohorts with $M_i=10080$ outcomes satisfying inclusion criteria described in the web supporting information.
+We consider a subset of $N=2772$ individuals from the 2003-04 and 2005-06 cohorts with $M_i=10080$ outcomes satisfying inclusion criteria available upon request.
 Our goal is to estimate the model in equation \eqref{eq:nhanesMean} and to carry out inference for the time-varying function $\beta_1(t)$, which quantifies the association between activity count and BMI, a surrogate of fitness.

 The analysis dataset is large at $1.7$ GB of memory.
 Statistically efficient NDAs are rendered computationally infeasible by the need to estimate and invert the large $10080 \times 10080$ correlation matrix and model $\beta_1(t)$ over $10080$ time points.
 To overcome these difficulties, previous analyses of the NHANES data typically use summaries of activity count \citep[and references therein]{fuzeki2017}.
 Our estimation approach uses SCM for computationally and statistically efficient inference.